LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 The number of technologies I was unfamiliar with in starting this project.
 I have been using Rust for a while, but have never worked with Rocket, Diesel, or Tera Templates.
-Tera’s documentation isn’t very good, but it is very similar to Jinja2 which I have lots of familiarity with.
+Tera's documentation isn't very good, but it is very similar to Jinja2 which I have lots of familiarity with.
 Rocket has great documentation, but handles things a little differently than other web back-ends I have worked with.
 Diesel has great documentation, and multiple guides.
 Rust and Rocket are not used by a huge number of people.
-So when I run into a problem, I can’t find any good Stack Overflow posts that help me through the issue.
+So when I run into a problem, I can't find any good Stack Overflow posts that help me through the issue.
 I am trying to read the documentation myself, which is ultimately a great thing, but drastically increases the time it takes me to write code.